 14. For bearers using RLC AM, the source MN sends the SN Status Transfer message, including, if needed, SN Status received from the source SN to the target MN.
 The target MN forwards the SN Status to the target SN, if needed.

-15. If applicable, data forwarding takes place from the source side (i.e. source MN or source SN).
+15. If applicable, data forwarding takes place from the source side (i.e. source MN or source SN) to the accessed target side (i.e. target MN or target SN).
 If the SN is kept, data forwarding may be omitted for SN-terminated bearers kept in the SN.

 16-19.
 The target MN initiates the S1 Path Switch procedure.